vertexproject/synapse/docs/synapse/userguides/background.rst

 **Social Networks.** Social networks that support a "follows" relationship (such as Twitter) can be represented as directed graphs.
 Each person is still a node, but the "follows" relationship is one way – I can "follow" you, but you don’t have to follow me.
 If you choose to follow me, that would be a second, independent one-way edge in the opposite direction.
-(Again, this is a simplification but works for a basic illustration.)
+(This is also a simplification but works for a basic illustration.)

 **Other Examples.** Many other types of data can be represented with nodes and directed edges.
 For example, in information security you can represent data and relationships such as: